If you use freelance drivers or other contracted workers in your trucking fleet, you have to report these payments using IRS Form 1099-NEC.

 Knowing the difference between these forms and filing them on time is very important for you and anyone you pay during the tax season.
 The smallest mistake could result in serious hassle and fines for you and your employees.

 Form 1099-NEC: Is This the Form You Need?

 IRS 1099-NEC is a tax return form for reporting payments made to miscellaneous workers during the tax season.
 You’ll need to file this form for everyone you’ve paid who isn’t an actual employee of your company.
-This includes any independent contractor or subcontractor that may have been hired on your behalf.
+This includes any 1099 contractor or subcontractor that may have been hired on your behalf.

 Below is a list of services, incomes, and expenses for which you will need to file an IRS Form 1099-NEC.
 If you’ve paid any of these during the tax season, you must file a separate 1099-NEC form for each.

 Paid $600 or more in services, lodging, and other expenses

 There are some expenses that you DO NOT REPORT on your Form 1099-NEC this tax season:

 Any payments made to official employees of your company – they’ll need that W-2.